nik-rev/EVIL_RUST/README.md

 # NOTE: This is a work in progress.
 Check back later :P

-# EVIL RUST
+# Evil Rust

-EVIL RUST is Rust where we _fully given in and embrace the unsafe_.
-Write Rust like it is C by following a list of rules enforced by `evil-clippy`.
+Evil Rust is Rust where we _fully given in and embrace the unsafe_.
+Write Rust like it is C by following a list of rules enforced by the Evil Rust compiler.
 [Inspired by Crust.](https://github.com/tsoding/Crust)

 > [!CAUTION]
 >